Kefir — Put A Lid On It!

 Generations of people have been fermenting foods for thousands of years without special vessels or fancy equipment.
 If your vegetables are submerged under the water or brine then they are in an anaerobic environment and are perfectly fine and safe – period!
 Don’t let anyone try to convince you that you have to buy fancy equipment in order for your fermented vegetables to be safe.
 This story – that a simple, inexpensive method of making cultured vegetables is not safe – just breaks my heart, because it scares people and keeps them from reaping the millions of benefits from these foods.
 You can make these foods in canning jars, clamp down jars, crocks, or airlock vessels.
 I want you to make these vegetables and discover the benefits.
 Don’t be afraid.

 What I Use

 A canning jar with an airlock lid is what I use the most to make cultured vegetables.
-I have so many of these lids and I think they work great to make cultured vegetables.
-I also like that they come in a variety of sizes and fit well in my fridge.
+I have so many of these lids, and I think they work great to make cultured vegetables.
 I have also used canning jars with plastic lids in all different sizes.
-You can use jars with metal lids but I prefer plastic lids.
-If the ferment touches the lid, a plastic lid won't leave a metallic taste.
-Also, it is better for you not to have metal touch the food during the fermentation process.
-You can also use clamp-down jars or crocks but whatever you choose make sure you put a secure lid on it to seal out the air and allow it to ferment properly.
+You can use jars with metal lids, but I prefer plastic lids.
+If the ferment touches the lid, a plastic lid won't taste metallic.
+Also, you shouldn't have metal touch the food during the fermentation process.
+You can also use clamp-down jars or crocks, but whatever you choose, make sure you put a secure lid on it to seal out the air and allow it to ferment properly.

 Kombucha — Cloth And Rubber Band